 It all starts with understanding.

 Our exhibits cover the following topics:

 How to manage worries: The best thing you can do is teach your child to cope.
 The earlier you can teach them to cope, the better.

-Bedtime Routines: Chronic sleep depravation can lead to trouble focusing and behavioural problems
+Bedtime Routines: Chronic sleep deprivation can lead to trouble focusing and behavioural problems.

 Get Moving: Exercise not only gets your body in shape, it’s an important part of keeping your brain in shape as well.
 It improves mental health and the ability to retain information.

 The importance of play: Undirected play allows children to learn to work as a group, to share, negotiate, solve problems and self-advocate.

 Getting school and medical support: In order for schools to help your child, you need to be open and honest with them about the difficulties your child is dealing with.

 Setting social media limits: Many middle school children believe their on-line activity is private.
 The idea that what they message, send or post will be `out there’ forever is something most of them don’t grasp.